-Mexico Travel Guide: essential information
+Mexico Travel Guide: Essential Information

 Geographical location: Mexico is the southern country of North America and the third-largest country in Latin America after Brazil and Argentina.